dnielrodrigues/vagrant-apache-postgres/README.md

 A super-simple Vagrantfile / bootstrap.sh to setup a web stack (apache, php) with postgres database, inside Vagrant 100% automatically.

+### How to use ?

+Put `Vagrantfile` and `bootstrap.sh` inside a folder and do a `vagrant up` on the command line.
+This box uses Ubuntu 14.04 LTS "Trustry Thar" 64bit, so if you don't have the basic box already, do a `vagrant box add ubuntu/trusty64` before.

+## Create the host alias to "vagrant.app"

+# On MAC or Linux

+In Terminal: `sudo nano /private/etc/hosts` and add the line: `192.168.33.22   vagrant.app`

+# On RUINdows
+_|_

 <b>It wasn't properly tested!</b>

 ### Whaaaaat ?